 Working is an integral part of many of our lives.
 It enables us to put food on the table, clothes on our backs and heats our homes.
 However, in the fast-paced world that we live in today, sometimes we can let work take over.
 Finding it difficult to separate our work and personal lives, we let work slowly but surely eat up more and more of our time.

 Whether it’s replying to emails after hours on the way home from work, taking our laptop home for the weekend, or even just working later than planned.
-Unless it’s necessary, working outside of our set working hours isn’t always a positive thing.
+Unless necessary, working outside our set hours isn’t always a positive thing.

 There seems to be a belief that the harder you work, the better the results you’ll achieve.
-In fact, working too hard can result in burnout instead.
+But working too hard can result in burnout instead.

 According to Mates In Mind, one in six UK workers are experiencing depression, stress or anxiety right now.
-While not all mental health problems are related to work, it is the case for some.
+While not all mental health problems are work-related, it is the case for some.
 It may sound cliché, but don’t work harder, work smarter.
-Achieving a good work-life balance can result in a higher productivity level, improved physical and mental health and happier life overall.
+A good work-life balance can result in a higher productivity level, improved physical and mental health and a happier life overall.